Secularism poses its own threat to free speech, argues Father Jordi Pujol.

-As the Media Studies scholar John D. Peters says in an interview to be published next year, revelation and inquiry, debate and discussion go together and are part of life.
+As the Media Studies scholar John D. Peters says, revelation and inquiry, debate and discussion go together and are part of life.
 It is not a matter of either faith or reason.
 Peters is “sympathetic with Habermas’ idea that there’s a kind of educational responsibility for people to be reasonable before they participate in the public sphere, because reasonability is also an ethical position, because to be reasonable is to respect otherness”.

 I see two main problems with some contemporary free speech developments rooted in relativism.
 The principle of freedom of expression exercised exclusively in a self-referential way leads speech to become an end in itself.
 This freedom becomes narcissistic and easily evolves into a weapon, a mere instrument of conflict, because controversy becomes an end, cancelling rational dialogue and confrontation of ideas and opinions.